Do I need to be a member of the National Education Association to apply for your grants?

 Do I have to designate a fiscal sponsor?

 No. If you do not designate a fiscal sponsor, we award the grant to the lead applicant.
-In that case, the IRS may consider the grant personal income and therefore taxable.
-Fiscal sponsors are usually non-profits, schools, districts, or local unions that can accept the funds without tax liability.
+In that instance, the IRS may consider the grant personal income and therefore taxable.
+Fiscal sponsors are usually non-profit organizations, schools, school districts, or local unions that can accept the funds without tax liability.

 Before you designate a fiscal sponsor, make sure you know the organization’s procedures for dispersing funds.
 You will have to abide by these procedures and should be sure you are comfortable working with that system.
-Find more information on fiscal sponsors.
+Find more information on fiscal sponsors here.